AnastasiiaMore/odin-recipes/README.md

 # odin-recipes
  Project: Recipes
 Its my first big projekt with Odin Projekt.
-I`ll create a small website withe recipes.
+I`ll create a small website with recipes.